Supasheet.

 -- Top products

-CREATE VIEW dashboards.top_products AS
+CREATE VIEW public.top_products AS

 SELECT